rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part1- Bruno Michetti.md

 The documented installation and minimal configuration of dj-rest-auth is pretty clear and I won't talk about that in this blog post.
 The main idea of this section is to tell you about the big set of possibilities that you can have in your Django app just by adjusting a couple of parameters.
 This package uses [django-allauth](https://django-allauth.readthedocs.io/en/latest/index.html) behind so you can take advantage of all the [available settings](https://django-allauth.readthedocs.io/en/latest/configuration.html) in your own app.
 For example, you can define these parameters in your app configuration:

 - `ACCOUNT_EMAIL_REQUIRED (false by default):`: If true, the user is required to provide an e-mail address when signing up.
-- `ACCOUNT_LOGOUT_ON_PASSWORD_CHANGE (false by default)`: If true, users will automatically be logged in once they have reset their password.
+- `ACCOUNT_LOGOUT_ON_PASSWORD_CHANGE (false by default)`: If true, users will automatically be logged out once they have reset their password.
 - `ACCOUNT_USER_MODEL_EMAIL_FIELD ('email' by default)`: The name of the field in the user model containing the email.
 - `ACCOUNT_USERNAME_REQUIRED (true by default)`: If true, the user is required to enter a username when signing up.
 - `ACCOUNT_EMAIL_VERIFICATION ('optional' by default)`: Determines the e-mail verification method during signup.
 The possibilities are one of `mandatory`, `optional`, or `none`.